rrama08/rrama08.github.io/architecture/arch_sprint.md

 The Second half of the day should be reserved for the pre-scheduled presentation.
 All questions and answers should be scribed into a Q&A Section of the Product Story for later use and clarity.
 The team should feel accomplished after an exhaustive 5 day process and should feel a sense of complete expertise of the system and the approach used to build the system.

-## After the Immersion Huddle
+## After the Architecture Immersion Sprint

 ![Image Placeholder](/assets/images/lamaprocess.png)

-The Architecture must continue to be developed and refined through the execution process through a series of one day LAMA Micro Huddles.
-These are one day events where a specific area of architecture is explored and disambiguated further. the LAMA Micro Huddles must be spread across the execution of the Sprint.
+The Architecture must continue to be developed and refined through the execution process through a series of one day LAMA Huddles.
+These are one day events where a specific area of architecture is explored and disambiguated further. the LAMA Huddles must be spread across the execution of the Sprint.
 A good example for such a huddle is for the Data or Domain model review once the teams have put together their domain models.
-I recommend a micro huddle initially once in 2 Sprints and subsequently once every 3 or 4 sprints.
+I recommend a huddle initially once in 2 Sprints and subsequently once every 3 or 4 sprints.

-The team will typically navigate between LAMA huddles and sprints as shown below
+The team will typically navigate between LAMA huddles and development sprints as shown below

 ![LAMA States](/assets/images/lamastates.png)